-- Minimum of 60 semester or 90 quarter CSU-transferable units. - Minimum grade point average (GPA) of at least 2.0 in all CSU-transferable - Minimum of 18 semester or 27 quarter units in the major. - A grade of "C" or better in all courses required for the major. - Certified completion of the California State University General Education (CSU GE) Breadth pattern OR the Intersegmental General Education Transfer Curriculum (IGETC) pattern; see Degree Requirements and Transfer Information section for more information.
-Note: If following IGETC, IGETC-CSU must be followed for admission
+- Minimum of 60 semester or 90 guarter 1.
+CSU-transferable units. - Minimum grade point average (GPA) 2. of at least 2.0 in all CSU-transferable coursework - 3.
+Minimum of 18 semester or 27 guarter units in the major. - 4.
+A grade of "C" or better in all courses required for the major. - 5.
+Certified completion of the California State University General Education (CSU GE) Breadth pattern OR the Intersegmental General Education Transfer Curriculum (IGETC) pattern; see Degree Requirements and Transfer Information section for more information.
+Note: If following IGETC, IGETC-CSU must be followed for admission to a CSU.

-- Evaluate society and make appropriate suggestions for improvement directed at social change. - · Analyze and interpret the diversity of social experience using a sociological perspective. - · Engage in critical thinking, analysis and problem solving about social issues. - Employ theoretical and methodological approaches to sociological observations of everyday life. - Evaluate the implications of multicultural diversity and global interdependence.
+- Evaluate society and make appropriate suggestions for improvement directed at social change. - · Analyze and interpret the diversity of social experience using a sociological perspective. - · Engage in critical thinking, analysis and problem solving about social issues. - · Employ theoretical and methodological approaches to sociological observations of everyday life. - Evaluate the implications of multicultural diversity and global interdependence.

 Course Title Units

 MATH 160 Elementary Statistics 4

 PSY 138 Social Psychology 3

 SOC 120 Introductory Sociology 3

-SOC 125 Marriage, Family and Alternative
+SOC 125 Marriage, Family and Alternative •

 Lifestyles 3

 SOC 130 Contemporary Social Problems 3

 16

 List A: Se lect one of the following:

 ANTH 120 Cultural Anthropology 3

 PSY 120 Introductory Psychology 3

 Total Units for Major 19

 Total Units for CSU GE Breadth

-37-39
+or IGETC-CSU 37-39

 Total Transferable Elective Units 3

 Total Units for Degree 60